The B Complex & Vitamin B12

 When the above three measures are taken, depression can be effectively treated through lifestyle changes without medication.
 Only in very rare cases are further measures (beyond positive lifestyle changes) absolutely required for effective treatment.
 Read on to learn more.

 For most b-vitamins, raw fruits and vegetables are the best source.
 If you can get a person enough calcium in whole foods, then generally you've got all the b-vitamins covered as well without particularly trying.
+(There is a detailed example of getting two grams of calcium in a single day here, in my article on remineralizing teeth.)
 However, "getting enough calcium" is more complex than intake of calcium.
 It is important to pay attention to the calcium to phosphorus ratio you're consuming.

 Most people do not eat a whole foods diet.
 White flour, oil, noodles, candies, and so forth, are not whole foods and do not offer any note worthy nutrition.
 Worse, they clog and strain the digestive system until you have difficulty extracting nutrition from any food, whole or not.